The NANOGrav 15-Year Data Set: A Case Study for Simplified Dispersion Measure Modeling for PSR J1455-3330 and the Impact on Gravitational Wave Sensitivity: Modeling Dispersion Measure Trends

 \subsection{Linear Variations in DM}

 Many timeseries of DM show long-term linear trends. \citet{DMt} described several contributing factors from the changing LOS, including a change in the Earth-pulsar distance.
 The time derivative of DM relates to the pulsar and Earth motion parallel to the LOS, \be \frac{d\DM}{dt} = n_e(\bm{x}_p) v_{p\parallel} - n_e(\bm{x}_e) v_{e \parallel} \approx n_e\left(v_{p \parallel} - v_{e \parallel}\right) \ee where $\bm{x}_p$ is the pulsar position, $\bm{x}_e$ is the Earth position, and $v_{p\parallel}$ and $v_{e\parallel}$ are the pulsar and Earth speeds parallel to the LOS, respectively.
-The second step approximates the entire medium with a uniform density, which evaluates to $10^{-5}~v_{100} n_{e,0.1}$~pc~cm$^{-3}$~yr$^{-1}$ for fiducial values of the relative velocity of 100 km~s$^{-1}$ and electron density of 0.1~cm$^{-3}$.
+The second step approximates the entire medium with a uniform density, which evaluates to $10^{-5}~v_{100} n_{e,0.1}$~pc~cm$^{-3}$~yr$^{-1}$ for fiducial values of the relative velocity of 100 km~s$^{-1}$ \citep{Matthews+2016} and electron density of 0.1~cm$^{-3}$ \citep{Draine}.
+Often $v_e < v_p$, sometimes substantially so, and therefore assuming $v_{p \parallel}$ is also much larger then the pulsar motion but also electron-density environment can regularly dominate \citep{DMt,Ocker+2024}.
 We will show later that our preferred timing model has $d\DM/dt$ an order of magnitude higher than this value, which implies a larger but not unrealistic electron density at the pulsar if this parallel motion is the sole cause (a larger parallel velocity could contribute to this trend but likely not cause the entirety of it unless the pulsar had an unusually high velocity compared to the rest of the MSP population, see e.g., \citealt{Matthews+2016}).
-Transverse motion of the LOS across an electron-density gradient can also contribute to linear trends in DM, although refractive variations would be expected as well. \citet{DMt} also showed that fast changes in the slope of multiple linear trends could arise from ionized slabs, e.g., generated by the pulsar's relativistic particle wind.
+Transverse motion of the LOS across an electron-density gradient can also contribute to linear trends in DM, although refractive variations would be expected as well; we found no evidence for refractive variations in the flux density measurements for \PSR, see Appendix~\ref{sec:appendix}. \citet{DMt} also showed that fast changes in the slope of multiple linear trends could arise from ionized slabs, e.g., generated by the pulsar's relativistic particle wind.
 The implications of the measured linear trend from our modeling on the physical setup is discussed further in \S\ref{sec:implicationsDM}.